The Baccalaureate Degree

 Grade-point average: To receive a degree, a student must achieve a cumulative grade-point average (GPA) of at least 2.000 in all of the following three categories: in all work attempted at Muhlenberg and in and in all work used to meet major requirements.
 If work in the major or minor does not total a 2.000 GPA, it is not complete and must be dropped prior to degree conferral.

 Major field of study: One of the requirements for receiving a degree is to complete at least one major leading to that degree.
-A list of all majors associated with the Bachelor of Arts degree is posted below.
-A list of all majors associated with the Bachelor of Science degree is posted below.
+The majors offered for a bachelor’s degree are listed below.
 Normally at least half of the courses required for a major must be Muhlenberg courses.
 Permission to substitute courses in major requirements may be granted, in exceptional circumstances, by the department chair or program director.

 General Academic Requirements